millerscout/terraform-json-converter/README.md

 # terraform-json-converter

-A Module convertes custom strctured representation of terraform into hcl terraform template
+A Module convertes custom structured representation of terraform into hcl terraform template

 ## Installing
 Using npm